Appointments

 Home Visits

-Please be aware that our GPs will always call to assess the home visit request first.
+Please be aware that a GP will always call to assess the home visit request first.

 A patient is deemed to be housebound when they are unable to leave their home environment through a physical or psychological illness.
 A patient is not considered housebound if he or she is able to leave their home with minimal assistance or support.
 For example unassisted/assisted visit to the Doctor, dentist, hairdresser, supermarket, social events or hospital outpatient appointments.
 Some patients may not be housebound permanently but rather are housebound temporarily as a consequence of an episode of illness.